eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 408 hoard points.
-Your 'A Cloth of Shining' has 192 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 403 hoard points.
+Your 'A Cloth of Shining' has 197 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 36 and now it is worth 444 hoard points.
-Your 'A Cloth of Shining' has 156 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 414 hoard points.
+Your 'A Cloth of Shining' has 186 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 451 hoard points.
-Your 'A Cloth of Shining' has 149 polish power left. `
+You polished 'A very prize like prize' by 78 and now it is worth 492 hoard points.
+Your 'A Cloth of Shining' has 108 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 71 and now it is worth 522 hoard points.
-Your 'A Cloth of Shining' has 78 polish power left. `
+You polished 'A very prize like prize' by 27 and now it is worth 519 hoard points.
+Your 'A Cloth of Shining' has 81 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 13 and now it is worth 535 hoard points.
-Your 'A Cloth of Shining' has 65 polish power left. `
+You polished 'A very prize like prize' by 37 and now it is worth 556 hoard points.
+Your 'A Cloth of Shining' has 44 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 14 and now it is worth 549 hoard points.
-Your 'A Cloth of Shining' has 51 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 562 hoard points.
+Your 'A Cloth of Shining' has 38 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 23 and now it is worth 572 hoard points.
-Your 'A Cloth of Shining' has 28 polish power left. `
+You polished 'A very prize like prize' by 12 and now it is worth 574 hoard points.
+Your 'A Cloth of Shining' has 26 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 576 hoard points.
-Your 'A Cloth of Shining' has 24 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 585 hoard points.
+Your 'A Cloth of Shining' has 15 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 579 hoard points.
-Your 'A Cloth of Shining' has 21 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 591 hoard points.
+Your 'A Cloth of Shining' has 9 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 580 hoard points.
-Your 'A Cloth of Shining' has 20 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 588 hoard points.
-Your 'A Cloth of Shining' has 12 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 590 hoard points.
-Your 'A Cloth of Shining' has 10 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 593 hoard points.
-Your 'A Cloth of Shining' has 7 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`